General-Translation/gt-react/README.md

 # gt-react

 A React library for automatic internationalization.

-Works with client and server components.
+See [gt-next](https://github.com/General-Translation/gt-next) for the Next.js version of this library.

+See [gt-update](https://github.com/General-Translation/gt-update) for the CLI tool that lets you push your dictionaries for translation.

 ## Installation